Tom Clyde: Just say ‘om’

 I thought about driving up to take a look at the whole affair.
 It’s not far from my house, approaching the summit from the Woodland side instead of Heber.
 But the more I thought about it, the less it seemed like a good idea.
 It’s just not my kind of event.
 Every year, I see news stories about Burning Man in Nevada, and think to myself that I would rather attend Wagner’s entire Ring Cycle opera festival than an hour of Burning Man.
 And opera is about as bad as it gets.
 So the Rainbow people said "om" without me.

 The official lead-up to the event was fairly negative.
 Local businesses were warned to move to DEFCON 2 because a hoard of filthy, stinking hippies would surely rob them blind.
 There was some of that.
 A few merchants in Heber said there were some problems, but nothing that seemed terribly out of the ordinary.
+A couple of my neighbors were ready to muster the militia, and put the whole area on lockdown.
+In the end, I think maybe a dozen VW buses that reeked of patchouli oil drove by.
+There were also some very big motor homes, driven by old men in tie-dye shirts.
+I don’t know if they were part of the gathering or not, but they didn’t look like the usual RV crowd that drives through on the weekends.
+Hippies with American Express cards.

 There was a sharp increase in law enforcement presence, meaning that in my area we went from none at all to several Wasatch County Sheriff or Highway Patrol vehicles a day.
 They still didn’t do anything about the swarms of speeding motorcycles that terrorize the neighborhood.
 I’d take the Amex card hippies over the gangs of retired dentists on Harleys any day.